 What is Grain?

-At What Rate do Workers Consume Grain?
+At What Rate Do Workers Consume Grain?

 .01 Grain per base production points per hour.
 Base production excludes production boosts including land rarity, titles, and totems.